fabric-testbed/teaching-materials/assignments/Exploring IPV6/README.md

 	- 1 cores
 	- 2 ram
 	- 10 disk space
+- Additionaly each node will need:
+	- The net-tools package from linux
  - To successfully run this notebook you should only need to run the code blocks in order from top to bottom
  - **Notes:** If your slice creation fails you can just try to specify a site in the second code block run them again. (you can get a site from "https://portal.fabric-testbed.net/" by looking at the map, use the name **outside** of the parenthesis and make sure the site chosen is up)

 ### Exploring IPV6 Notebook
-- To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
+- To successfully run this notebook you need to follow the steps on the experiment (*Guided Experiment*) and then answer the questions under Assignment:
-	- Setup Experiment: This is the setup, run the provided Codeblocks to setup the network and to provide the correct addresses to each node.
-    - Run Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 3 sections: Basic Connection, Header Comparison and Global Address.
+	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 3 sections: Basic Connection, Header Comparison and Global Address.

-### Assignment Notebook
 	- In this Assignment you will analyze the headers once again and then delete the slice after answering the questions to clean the resources used.
-- **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted
+	- **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 3 sections: Basic Connection, Header Comparison and Global Address.

 ## Additional Information
-- FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
+- FABRIC Learn Website: If you encounter problems, questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
 - FABRIC Teaching Material Github: <https://github.com/fabric-testbed/teaching-materials>
 - This assignment was originally written for the GENI network (<http://www.cs.unc.edu/Research/geni/geniEdu/10-IPv6.html>), but has beeen converted to run in FABRIC.